Rhubarb: Food

 The species Rheum ribes has been eaten in the Islamic world since the 10th century.

 In Northern Europe and North America, the stalks are commonly cut into pieces and stewed with added sugar until soft.
 The resulting compote, sometimes thickened with corn starch, can then be used in pies, tarts and crumbles.
 Alternatively, greater quantities of sugar can be added with pectin to make jams.
 A paired spice used is ginger, although cinnamon and nutmeg are also common additions.

 In the United Kingdom, as well as being used in the typical pies, tarts and crumbles, rhubarb compote is also combined with whipped cream or custard to make rhubarb fool.
 In the United States, the common usage of rhubarb in pies has led to it being nicknamed "pie plant", by which it is referred to in 19th-century cookbooks.
 Rhubarb in the US is also often paired with strawberries to make strawberry-rhubarb pie, though some rhubarb purists jokingly consider this "a rather unhappy marriage".

-Rhubarb can also be used to make alcoholic drinks, such as fruit wines or Finnish rhubarb sima (mead).
+Rhubarb can also be used to make alcoholic drinks, such as fruit wines or Finnish rhubarb sima.
 It is also used to make Kompot.

 Nutrition

 Raw rhubarb is 94% water, 5% carbohydrates, 1% protein, and contains negligible fat (table).
-In a 100 g reference amount, raw rhubarb supplies 88 kJ of food energy, and is a rich source of vitamin K (28% of the Daily Value, DV), a moderate source of vitamin C (10% DV), and contains no other micronutrients in significant amounts (table).
+In a 100 g reference amount, raw rhubarb supplies 88 kJ of food energy, and is a rich source of vitamin K (24% of the Daily Value, DV) and a moderate source of potassium (10% DV), with no other micronutrients in significant amounts (table).